 - Carolyn King, University of Waikato, New Zealand

 - Jim Briskie, University of Canterbury, New Zealand

 - Grant Norbury, Landcare Research, New Zealand

-- Stuart Parsons, University of Auckland, New Zealand
+- Stuart Parsons, Queensland University of Technology, Australia

 - James Reardon, Department of Conservation, New Zealand